-Price stability can be defined as a state where changes in the general level of prices need not be factored into consumption and investment decisions.
-In an environment of price stability, inflation is moderate and predictable.
-The best way for Eurosystem monetary policy to promote a favourable economic environment and high employment is by ensuring price stability.
+Price stability can be defined as a situation where there is no need for consumption and investment decisions to take into account changes in the general level of prices.
+Where there is price stability, inflation is moderate and predictable.
+Ensuring price stability is the best way for Eurosystem monetary policy to promote a favourable economic environment and high employment.

 Rapid inflation and deflation are economic phenomena that have adverse impacts on the economy.
 Inflation is defined as a general increase in the prices of goods and services that results in a decrease in the value of money, i.e. a decline in purchasing power.
-Deflation is often defined as the opposite to inflation, in other words a situation where the general level of prices continuously falls.
+Deflation is typically defined as the opposite of inflation, in other words a situation where there is a continuous fall in the general level of prices.

 Rapid inflation is harmful in many ways.
 A change in the inflation rate weakens the information conveyed by prices, which may distort economic decisions and thereby undermine economic growth.
-Unstable price developments also create injustice, since they randomly change the value of monetary assets and therefore hurt the position of retail savers in particular.
-Uncertainty about inflation developments may also result in an increase in risk premia, slowing economic growth.
+An unstable upward trend in prices also creates injustices, since it randomly erodes the value of savings and is therefore detrimental to the position of retail savers, in particular.
+Uncertainty about inflation may also result in more risk premiums, pushing up interest rates.

-Deflation is considered even more dangerous as a phenomenon than inflation.
-It means a general decline in wages and prices, while the value of money increases.
-During periods of deflation, loans are repaid with money that is worth more than when the loan was taken out, and hence deflation has often given rise to debt crises and an increase in bankruptcies.
+Deflation is considered an even greater hazard than inflation.
+It results in a downward spiral of prices and wages while the value of money goes up.
+During a period of deflation, loans must be repaid with money that is worth more than when the loan was taken out, and hence deflation has often given rise to debt crises and an increase in bankruptcies.

-Fluctuations in inflation and uncertainty relating thereto tend to rise in line with the average rate of inflation.
-Therefore, the price stability target is often set as close to zero as possible.
-On the other hand, there are also risks related to very low inflation.
-It is often difficult to cut nominal prices and wages.
-As a consequence, a predictable and sluggish rate of inflation cushions changes in relative prices, which contributes to balanced economic developments.
-The most commonly used inflation indicators have also been found to involve measurement bias.
+Fluctuations in inflation and uncertainty over inflation tend to rise in line with increases in the average inflation.
+Therefore, the price stability objective is often set as close to zero as possible.
+However, there are also risks associated with a very low rate of inflation.
+Nominal prices and wages are inflexible and therefore often difficult to cut.
+Consequently, a predictable, low rate of inflation serves to mitigate relative price changes that are important for the balanced development of the economy.
+The most commonly used inflation indicators have also been found to involve upward measurement bias.